-- (a) As part of a climate action plan, develop, maintain, and support: - (i) Actions that the City will take to facilitate corporate and community emissions reductions; and - (ii) A long-term roadmap for achieving Saskatoon's emissions reductions targets through policy, investments, projects and programs, planning, and education. - (b) Work toward achieving Saskatoon's emissions reduction targets by implementing the solutions and opportunities outlined in the climate action plan and conducting ongoing research, revisions, and reporting of targets and performance.
+- (a) As part of a climate action plan, develop, maintain, and support: - actions that the City will take to facilitate corporate and community emissions reductions; and - a long-term roadmap for achieving Saskatoon's emissions reductions targets through policy, investments, projects and programs, planning, and education. - (b) Work toward achieving Saskatoon's emissions reduction targets by implementing the solutions and opportunities outlined in the climate action plan and conducting ongoing research, revisions, and reporting of targets and performance.